-Chewy Chocolate Hazelnut Cookies are thick and chewy thanks to Country Crock® Baking Sticks and have chopped hazelnuts and hazelnut spread in the batter for lots of flavor.
+Chewy Chocolate Hazelnut Cookies are thick and chewy with chopped hazelnuts and hazelnut spread in the batter for lots of flavor.

 How to make Chewy Chocolate Hazelnut Cookies

 First, add butter and brown sugar to a large bowl.
 After you cream the butter and sugar together, add the egg, vanilla and hazelnut spread with cocoa.
 Stir together well.

 You can also use a stand mixer for this recipe.
 I’m just old fashioned and like to get in an arm workout while making cookies.
 I make 95% my cookies in a bowl with a wooden spoon.
 Try it sometime, beating together that butter and sugar will get your heart rate up.

 Add the dry ingredients (cocoa, flour, baking soda, salt and cornstarch.)
 Last we will gently fold in chopped hazelnuts.